Quincy, Illinois: 19th century

 In 1860, Quincy founder and Lieutenant Governor John Wood inherited the governorship after William H. Bissell died while in office.
 At the time, he was overseeing business interests and the construction of his mansion.
 The Illinois legislature allowed him to stay in Quincy during his tenure, effectively making Quincy a "second" capitol for the state.
 His absence from the official governor's office in Springfield provided Abraham Lincoln a space for planning his presidential run.

-The matter of slavery was a major religious and social issue in Quincy's early years.
+Slavery was a major religious and social issue in Quincy's early years.
 The Illinois city's location, separated only by the Mississippi River from the slave state of Missouri, which was a hotbed of political controversy on the issue, made Quincy itself a hotbed of political controversy on slavery.
-Richard Eells, who was a staunch abolitionist, built his home in Quincy in 1835 and sheltered runaway slaves on their way to Chicago.
+Richard Eells, who was a staunch abolitionist, built his home in Quincy in 1835 and sheltered formerly enslaved people who had escaped and were on their way to Chicago.
 His home became a major stop on the Underground Railroad.
 The divide over slavery climaxed in 1858, when Quincy hosted the sixth Senatorial debate by U.S. Senator Stephen A. Douglas and his challenger, Abraham Lincoln.
 With a crowd of 12,000 in attendance, Quincy was the largest community at which Lincoln and Douglas debated.

 Lincoln and Douglas again confronted each other in the 1860 Presidential election and the resulting campaign again divided Quincy and the surrounding region.
 Lincoln enthusiasts and Quincy's chapter of the Republican Party's para-military organization Wide Awakes, while en route to a political rally in Plainville, marched upon nearby Payson, which was a community predominantly filled with Douglas supporters.
 Although a confrontation was avoided while en route to Plainville, Douglas supporters shot upon the Wide Awakes on their journey back to Quincy, resulting in a skirmish known as the Stone Prairie Riots.

 The Civil War brought increasing prosperity to Quincy.
-Although the battles took place far from the city, Quincy was the organization site for several Illinois volunteer infantry regiments, including the 16th, 50th, 78th, 84th, 119th, 137th, 138th, and 151st.
+Although the battles took place far from the city, Quincy was the organization site for several Illinois volunteer work infantry regiments, including the Union Army's 16th, 50th, 78th, 84th, 119th, 137th, 138th, and 151st.
 Following the Reconstruction Era, Quincy was selected as the location for Illinois' first Veteran's Home in 1886.